bosunkim92/kikis-delivery-game/README.md

 Pseudocode:
 Starting with the bare minimum - HTML landing page with a start button;
 Once player clicks on to the 'Start Play', JavaScript code will dynamically build the game features on to the page.
-This function uses _**Fisher-Yates**_ suffle algorithm.
+This function uses _**Fisher-Yates**_ shuffle algorithm.

 General outline of the game is like this -
 * Goal of the game, delivery list, is generated randomly by the computer
-* Cards that contains images of the people and the items are suffled on to the game board area.
+* Cards that contains images of the people and the items are shuffled on to the game board area.
 * Player can choose a card by clicking the card.
 * Once player selects two cards, it triggers a function that compares player's selection with the target goal.
 * If the selection is correct, the the cards will display green box-shadow.